alitelabs/tyx/README.md

 ### 8.7. `@Invoke` decorator

-Method allowed only to specific roles.
+Method allowed only to specified roles.
 Use this decorator in cases when the user action fulfilled by the service method is neither query or command.

 ```typescript
 @Invoke<R extends Roles>(roles: R)